shikanon/vela-example/README.md

 ## Components

-micro-service: A service and deployment for long time running.
+micro-service: A service and deployment for long time running, it is a set of no status services .
 serverless: the comba of deployment, service and istio virtualservice.
+distributed-app: distributed-app is a combo of StatefulSet + Service, it also provide storage cap.

 ## Cue debug